Diella (AI system): Reception

 An article in Balkan Insight commented that "The ambition behind Diella is not misplaced.
-Standardised criteria and digital trails could reduce discretion, improve trust, and strengthen oversight" in public procurement, but warned that the use of AI in evaluating bids also posed "profound" risks such as accountability gaps, undermining of due process, and cybersecurity failures.
+Standardised criteria and digital trails could reduce discretion, improve trust, and strengthen oversight" in public procurement, but warned that the use of AI in evaluating bids also posed "profound" risks such as accountability gaps, undermining of due process and cybersecurity failures.

 On 18 September 2025, Edi Rama presented a video of Diella delivering a speech to the Albanian parliament, where she stated: "I'm not here to replace people, but to help them."
 The presentation prompted protests from opposition MPs, who objected to the use of an artificial intelligence system in the parliamentary session.
 Gazment Bardhi, head of the opposition Democratic Party's parliamentary group, described Diella as "a propaganda fantasy" and "a virtual façade to hide this government's gigantic daily thefts."
 The parliamentary session, which was scheduled to include debate on the new cabinet and government programme, ended after 25 minutes.
 Eighty-two Socialist MPs voted in favour, while opposition MPs did not participate in the ballot as they were protesting the presentation of Diella's speech.
 Political analyst Andi Bushati characterised the session as "unprecedented" because it concluded without the customary debate between government and opposition MPs.

+This has been criticized not just by the opposition but by regular citizens regardless of politics.
+Most have criticized Diella's uselessness and the funds wasted for this project; some have criticized the regionally specific attire.